AndyArch11/JusticeCOVID/README.md

 Generates various graphs of the Australian Prisoner population.

+* au_prison_seir.html
+    * Similar to seir_google.html and seir_plotly.html, more customisable with parameters available to model a coronavirus infection within an Australian prison - with prisons available via drop down.
+    * Uses the same prison list as au_prison_map.html
 * covid19_prisoner_impact.hml
     * Applies what is known of COVID-19 against what is known of the Australian prison population to provide some insights on the extent of the potential impact of COVID-19 on the Australian prison population.
 * prisoner_health.html